graphicore/varla-varfo/explorations/calibrate/index.md

-The way the CSS-Reference-Pixel *"just works"* is, irrespective of its fancy definition via the visual angle and viewing distance, a simple *"just scale everything”*, so that it looks to be the same size, regardless of the viewing distance.
+The way the CSS-Reference-Pixel *"just works"* is, irrespective of its fancy definition via the visual angle and viewing distance, a simple *"just scale everything”* so that it looks to be the same size, regardless of the viewing distance.

-While this has proven to work in many cases, it breaks down when it comes to situations where **precision and fidelity are required**, either by the the nature of the viewing situation or by the diligence of the author who wants to create the best possible design.
+While this has proven to work in many cases, it breaks down when it comes to situations where **precision and fidelity are required**, either by the nature of the viewing situation or by the diligence of the author who wants to create the best possible design.

 ### Excursion: The Tale of Fixed Media

-In spite of all the reasons, why physical measurements are said to fail or not, we do already [have](https://www.w3.org/TR/css-values-3/#absolute-lengths) the concept of *"anchoring"* especially for *"print media"* to physical
+Despite all the reasons, why physical measurements are said to fail or not, we do already [have](https://www.w3.org/TR/css-values-3/#absolute-lengths) the concept of *"anchoring"* especially for *"print media"* to physical
 measurements: